MartinHeath/MetkaMarkkina/readme.md

 ```
 This should create all necessary tables in your database.

-The project environment is not set up.
+The project environment is now set up.

 ### Run